-January 29, 2023 January 30, 2022 January 31, 2021

-Loss recognized in accumulated other

-comprehensive income \$ - \$ - \$(7,602)

-Loss reclassified or amortized into interest

-expense \$ 4,088 \$ 7,547 \$ 6,453

-Income tax effect \$(1,068) \$(2,062) \$ 314

-Revenue recognition - Food and beverage revenues are recognized when payment is tendered at the point of sale as the performance obligation has been satisfied.
-Beginning in fiscal 2021, we began to offer our customers delivery services, which are fulfilled by third-party service providers.
-We recognize revenues at the gross amount, and delivery fees are included in "Other store operating expenses" in the Consolidated Statements of Comprehensive Income (Loss).
-Amusement revenues are primarily recognized upon utilization of game play credits on gaming cards purchased and used by customers to activate video and redemption games.
-Redemption games allow customers to earn tickets, which may be redeemed for prizes.
-We have deferred a portion of amusement revenues for the estimated unfulfilled performance obligations based on an estimated rate of future use by customers of unused game play credits and the material right provided to customers to redeem tickets in the future for prizes.
+I iscal Year Ende d February 4, 2024 January 29, 2023 January 30, 2022 Entertainment \$1,406.1 \$1,264.8 \$862.0 Other (1) 28.7 21.3 5.4 Entertainment revenues \$1,434.8 \$1,286.1 \$867.4 Food and non-alcoholic beverages \$ 517.1 \$ 459.9 \$295.9 Alcoholic beverages 253.4 218.4 140.7 Food and beverage revenues \$ 770.5 \$ 678.3 \$436.6 games allow customers to earn tickets, which may be redeemed for prizes.
+We have deferred a portion of entertainment revenues for the estimated unfulfilled performance obligations based on an estimated rate of future use by customers of unused game play credits and the material right provided to customers to redeem tickets in the future for prizes.
 We estimate the amount of deferred revenue based upon credits and tickets remaining on gaming cards, historic game play credit and ticket utilization patterns and estimates of the standalone selling prices of game play credits and the customer material right.
 The standalone selling price of the customer material right is estimated using an equivalent chip cost plus margin approach.
 For purposes of recognizing revenue, the total amount collected from each customer is then allocated between the two performance obligations based on the relative standalone selling price of each obligation.